i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 # {{PKG_NAME}}

 Library for the i3-market non-repudiation protocol that helps generate/verifying the necessary proofs and the received block of data.
-It is a core element of the Conflicc Resolution system in i3-MARKET.
+It is a core element of the Conflict Resolution system in i3-MARKET.
 [Read more here](./conflict-resolution.md)

 ## API reference documentation